wound infection

 How to treat a wound infection?

-The first and most important step is to immediately consult a doctor.
+The first and most important step is an immediate consultation with a doctor.
+Your Lublin surgeon will assess the wound, clean it, and recommend appropriate treatment.
 There are no home remedies for treating a wound infection.
-Do not apply any ointments to the wound without consulting a specialist.
-The doctor will assess the wound, clean it, and recommend appropriate treatment.
-If necessary, they will prescribe an injection of tetanus toxoid.
-At home, ensure proper wound care, according to the doctor's instructions:
+Do not apply any ointments to the wound without a specialist's recommendation.
+Do not apply any ointments to the wound without a specialist's recommendation.
+Your doctor will assess the wound, clean it, and recommend appropriate treatment.
+If necessary, they will order an injection of tetanus toxoid.
+At home, ensure proper wound care, according to your doctor's instructions:

 How to prevent wound infection?